lookit/ember-lookit-frameplayer/app/components/exp-lookit-images-audio/doc.rst

         be shown at a delay, or specify times to highlight particular images.

         :id: [String]
-            unique ID for this image
+            unique ID for this image.
+This must not have any spaces or special characters and cannot start with a number.
         :src: [String]
             URL of image source.
 This can be a full URL, or relative to baseDir (see baseDir).